Lightspeed’s Gaurav Gupta and Grafana Labs’ Raj Dutt will tell us why they financially tied the knot (twice!) – TechCrunch

 Before becoming an investor, Gupta enjoyed a rich career in the product development sphere, holding positions at Elastic (where he led product management), Splunk (VP of Products), as well as Google, Gateway and the McKenna Group.
 He joined Lightspeed in 2019 as a partner, focusing primarily on enterprise software.
 He’s led investments in Impira, Blameless, Hasura and Panther, and of course, Grafana.
 He sits on the board of the last three companies in that list.

-Dutt is the cofounder and CEO at Grafana Labs, but the fast-growing company isn’t his first go at entrepreneurialism.
+Dutt is the co-founder and CEO at Grafana Labs, but the fast-growing company isn’t his first go at entrepreneurialism.
 Dutt also founded and led Voxel, a cloud-hosting startup that was acquired by Internap for $30 million in 2012.

 We’re absolutely thrilled to have Gupta and Dutt join us on our first episode of Extra Crunch Live in 2021.
 As a reminder, Extra Crunch Live is for Extra Crunch members only.
-We’re coming to you with a new pair of speakers every week, and you can catch everything you missed on demand if you can’t join us live.
+We’re coming to you with a new pair of speakers every week, and you can catch everything you missed on-demand if you can’t join us live.
 It’s worth the cost of the subscription on its own, but EC members also get access to our premium content, including market maps and investor surveys.
 Long story short?
 Subscribe, smarty.
 You won’t regret it.

 Oh, and here’s a look at other speakers you can expect to see on Extra Crunch Live: